NaeNae21/my-app/README.md

 ## Deployment

-📍 *To be added once hosted.*
-You’ll be able to view the live project at: `https://your-deployment-url.com`
+You’ll be able to view the live project at: `[https://your-deployment-url.com](https://jenae-redditish.netlify.app/)`

 ---